 Is your business looking to move into the cloud?

 At Colo Solutions, we are a tier 4 constructed and compliant data center that provides data storage, virtual desktop hosting, colocation, and more.
-Our location in downtown Orlando is convenient for businesses in Tampa, Lakeland, Daytona Beach, and more.
+Our location in downtown Orlando is convenient for businesses in Space Coast, Tampa, Daytona Beach, and more.
 We also provide services for clients across the United States.

 Contact us today at (407) 210-2480 to learn more about our virtual desktop and data center services and how we can help your business.